quazardous/ImageStack/README.md

 The main goal is to provide a robust framework to create an image thumbnailer generator similar to [imagecache](https://www.drupal.org/project/imagecache) / [image style](https://www.drupal.org/docs/8/core/modules/image/working-with-images) in [Drupal](https://www.drupal.org/).

 This project is the lowest framework part.
+The framework is brick designed so that you can put together your own image serving project and add special bricks.

 See [SilexImageStack](https://github.com/quazardous/SilexImageStack) and [SilexImageStackDemo](https://github.com/quazardous/SilexImageStackDemo).